 Technology: Astrocast operates a nanosatellite network in LEO.

-Service: Astrocast provides a satellite service offering low-power, low-cost connectivity for IoT devices globally.
-As of January 2023, Astrocast operates 18 satellites, with plans to expand to a full constellation of 100 satellites by 2025.
+Service: Astrocast provides a satellite service offering low-power, low-cost connectivity for IoT devices across multiple regions.

 Target Market: Agriculture, maritime, logistics, and environmental monitoring sectors.